localstack/localstack/README.md

 * If you are deploying within OpenShift, please be aware: the pod must run as `root`, and the user must have capabilities added to the running pod, in order to allow Elasticsearch to be run as the non-root `localstack` user.

+* If you are experiencing slow performance with Lambdas in Mac OS, you could either (1) try [mounting local code directly into the Lambda container](https://github.com/localstack/localstack#using-local-code-with-lambda), or (2) disable mounting the temporary directory into the LocalStack container in docker-compose.
+(See also https://github.com/localstack/localstack/issues/2515)

 * The environment variable `no_proxy` is rewritten by LocalStack.
 (Internal requests will go straight via localhost, bypassing any proxy configuration).

 * For troubleshooting LocalStack start issues, you can check debug logs by running `DEBUG=1 localstack start`